MilanSkocic/iapws/README.rst

 .. readme_inclusion_start

 `ipaws` is a  Fortran library providing the formulas for computing light and heavy water properties.
 It also provides a API for the C language.
-The formulations are taken from http://iapws.org.
+The formulas are taken from http://iapws.org.
-A shared and a static library `libiapws` are compiled (f2008+) with the Fortran and C headers.
-The static and shared libraries can be installed in order to be included in Fortran or C programs.

-The compilation was tested on Linux (Debian), MacOS and Windows.

 .. readme_inclusion_end